spsoni/faker-pyspark/README.md

 [![Python package](https://github.com/spsoni/faker_pyspark/actions/workflows/python-package.yml/badge.svg)](https://github.com/spsoni/faker_pyspark/actions/workflows/python-package.yml)

-`faker_pyspark` is a provider for the `Faker` Python package.
+`faker-pyspark` is a PySpark DataFrame and Schema (StructType) provider for the `Faker` Python package.

 ## Description

-`faker_pyspark` provides PySpark based fake data for testing purposes.
+`faker-pyspark` provides PySpark based fake data for testing purposes.
 The definition of "fake" in this context really means "random," as the data may look real.
 However, I make no claims about accuracy, so do not use this as real data!

 ## Installation